Boussau/boussau.github.io/tutorials/TP6_CodonModels/index.md

 ```
 seq ~ dnPhyloCTMC( tree=psi, Q=Q_vector, siteMatrices = omega_weight, type="Codon" )
 ```
 Several things are important here.
-First, the 'Q' keyword is now associated, not with a single matrix, but with a vector of 3 matrices.
-Second, we have this additional argument 'siteMatrices = omega_weight', which specifies that the 3 matrices that were previously associated with the 'Q' keyword should be understood as a mixture across sites, with weights given by 'omega_weight'.
+First, the `Q` keyword is now associated, not with a single matrix, but with a vector of 3 matrices.
+Second, we have this additional argument `siteMatrices = omega_weight`, which specifies that the 3 matrices that were previously associated with the `Q` keyword should be understood as a mixture across sites, with weights given by `omega_weight`.
 When we do this, RevBayes will automatically average the likelihood at each site over the three components of the mixtures.

 Once this is done, the model can be conditioned on the codon data, and MCMC moves should be defined for all of the free variables of the model.

 Write the script and run it on ZFX and on BRCA1.

 One question of particular interest is to ask whether there are sites under positive selection in a given gene.
-One way to address this question is to examine the posterior estimate of omega_weight[3]: this weight is our estimate of the proportion of sites for which omega > 1.
+One way to address this question is to examine the posterior estimate of `omega_weight[3]`: this weight is our estimate of the proportion of sites for which $dN/dS > 1$.

 Would you say that ZFX has sites under positive selection?
 What about BRCA1 ?
 Would you say that purifying selection is stronger/weaker on the remaining sites, for ZFX, compared to BRCA1 ?